mldangelo/personal-site/src/data/about.md

 <!-- # Intro -->

-I'm Dhruv, lifetime student always learning ew skills and geek by nature.
+I'm Dhruv, lifetime student always learning new skills and geek by nature.
 I also manage my research prject [DCS-BBN](https://dhruv25071999.wixsite.com/dcs-bbn) in my extra time.
 I am particularly interested in projects that touch health and safety, imaging, social impact, and Blockchain.
 If you think I can be helpful to you or would like to meet me, please feel free to get in touch.

 # Current
 Working as Lead Full Stack Developer with Enterprise Architecture team within RBC.
 Learning Quantum Computing and trying to learn to swim(hobby - 2023)